Return to Home Page

 Peening is also used to reshape the edge of the blade after filing out the cracks or chips that can occur if blade meets a stone, tree stump or other obstacle.

 Peening with hammer and anvil requires some skill, and unless you have experience at working metal you will benefit from tuition.
-Peening instruction is a considerable part of my day courses for beginners.
+Peening instruction is a considerable part of my courses for beginners.
 Courses There is more information on how to peen the blade in the section on "peening" in the guide to the Austrian scythe; in The Scythe Book; in the instruction book I supply with every scythe; at http://www.scytheconnection.com/adp/docs/peening.html; in illustrations on www.scythesupply.com ; and on youtube at http://www.youtube.com/user/ndudman8 and http://www.youtube.com/user/Scythesman8

 If you only want a scythe for occasional weed control, then you will be able to do a satisfactory job without peening.
 However you will need to file the blade down to a thinner bevel every so often.
-A chainsaw file can be used for this job, but you have to be very careful not to rip into the edge of the blade (and not to cut your fingers).
+A chainsaw file can be used for this job, but you have to be careful not to rip into the edge of the blade (and not to cut your fingers).
 An alternative is a Tormek grinding wheel, or similar, providing it is running through a water bath, but I reckon a file is better.

 Bar Peen Anvil